 What is Grafting…

 Grafting means to unite a shoot or a bud with a growing plant by insertion or by placing in close contact.
 It is the joining of two living trees from the same family.
 For example, an apple with another variety of apple or a pear or an apricot or something else from the Rosaceae family.

 Another example is an orange with another variety of orange or lemon or grapefruit or something else from the Rutaceae family.
 You can’t graft an orange tree with an apple tree since they are not in the same plant family and can’t “communicate”.
 Grafting makes it possible to have one tree giving you 2 or more kinds of fruit!

 Why Would You Want to Graft a Fruit Tree…

 There are many reasons, but the bottom line to remember is that we want to take advantage of one tree to grow the crop of another.
 Let me give you a couple of examples…

 Example 1 – let’s say you have an established red apple tree.
 The location of this tree is perfect in your homestead, the root system is strong, you get a lot of delicious red apples from it, and it’s big and strong enough to survive the Winter.

 Your friend told you about this great green apple tree she has on her homestead, and now you think it might be nice to have a variety of green apple as well.
 But, you don’t have room for another tree, or maybe you don’t want to wait years before another tree starts producing fruit.

 Join a small shoot or a bud of the green apple tree with your established red apple tree, and you have one tree producing two kinds of apples.
-You are still spending the same amount of time taking care of one tree, you don’t water more than before, and you didn’t use up any more space on your homestead, yet, you now have another variety of apple for your family to enjoy!
+You are still spending the same amount of time taking care of one tree, you don’t water more than before, and you didn’t use up any more space on your homestead, yet, you now have another variety of apples for your family to enjoy!

 Example 2 – another example… Let’s say you have an olive tree of variety A. that has been on your homestead for years as part of the beautiful view of your backyard.
 The problem is that a certain type of fly comes through your area around the month of July.
 This fly loves your olives.
-The fly lay its eggs in your olives, ruining them completely.
+The fly lays its eggs in your olives, ruining them completely.

 By the beginning of August, your yard is full of brown, bad olives.
 You don’t want to spray with chemicals, you don’t want to take the tree down, and you really want to enjoy a crop of olives.
 What can you do in order to save the tree?
 How can you use this established tree to produce great olives?
 The answer is grafting.

 You know about an olive tree of variety B. This variety start producing olives a bit later, at the end of July or beginning of August after the fly is gone.
 You graft variety B on the established tree of variety A and you save the tree!

 There are a million examples, but I hope these help you understand some of the reasons for grafting a bit better.